-Other commands are using sparse trees as well.
-For example C-c C-v creates a sparse TODO tree (see Section 5.1 [TODO basics], page 23).
+Other commands use sparse trees as well.
+For example C-c C-v creates a sparse TODO tree (see Section 5.1 [TODO basics], page 25).

-To print a sparse tree, you can use the Emacs command ps-print-buffer-with-faces which does not print invisible parts of the document.
-Or you can use the command C-c C-x v to export only the visible part of the document and print the resulting file.
+To print a sparse tree, you can use the Emacs command ps-print-buffer-with-faces which does not print invisible parts of the document4.
+Or you can use the command C-c C-e v to export only the visible part of the document and print the resulting file.